riquellopes/zerobounce-cli/README.md

 Zerobounce Cli
 ==============

 The [zerobounce](https://www.zerobounce.net/) [cli](https://en.wikipedia.org/wiki/Command-line_interface) is a new option to check up information about the email by line command.
-After install the lib create your account at [here](https://www.zerobounce.net/), get your token application and define the environment.
+After install the lib create an account [here](https://www.zerobounce.net/), get your token application and define the environment.

 #### Export API_KEY_ZERO:
 ```sh